-- An official transcript showing evidence of the following high school or college level courses with a preferred minimum grade of "C":

-- o Algebra I

-- o Algebra II

-- o Geometry

-- Biology

-- o Chemistry

-- Standardized test scores on the SAT or ACT:

-- o minimum SAT critical reading score of 480 and minimum SAT math score of 440

-- o minimum ACT composite score of 21

-- Two professional references on the College form that address your academic abilities and/or work ethic (e.g., an immediate supervisor, teacher, or professor).
-If you have been enrolled in another nursing program within the last five years, then one reference must be from a program official or faculty member at the institution attended.

-- Evidence of completion of a state approved Nurse Aide I course within the last 14 months or be on the current N.C.
+- Standardized test scores on the SAT or ACT: - o minimum SAT critical reading score of 480 and minimum SAT math score of 440 - o minimum ACT composite score of 21 - Evidence of completion of a state approved Nurse Aide I course within the last 14 months or be on the current N.C.
 NA I registry prior to beginning the first nursing course.

-Selection of ADN Students Requesting to Repeat Major Courses
+Selection of Pre-Licensure Nursing Students Requesting to Repeat Major Courses

-Please see the ADN Student Handbook for additional details.
+Please see the Program specific Nursing Student Handbook for additional details.